 About

-I am a postdoc in the Pearson Lab at Duke University studying machine learning and statistical techniques to facilitate real-time analysis of neural data.
-I am interested broadly in the design and construction of new measurement and analysis methods in the streaming setting.
+I am an Assistant Professor of Biomedical Engineering and Computational Medicine & Bioinformatics at the University of Michigan.
+My lab applies machine learning and statistical techniques to facilitate real-time analysis of neural and behavioral data.
+We are interested broadly in the design and construction of new measurement and analysis methods in the streaming setting.
+We are affiliated with the Michigan Neuroscience Institute, the Michigan Institute for Data Science, and the Michigan Institute for Computational Discovery and Engineering.

 I studied both physics and computer science as an undergraduate at NC State University.
 Following my love of understanding complex networks, I then did an electrical & computer engineering masters and physics PhD at Duke University, focusing on low temperature quantum transport.
-After graduation, I shifted focus to a field with even more complicated systems to detangle: neuroscience.
+After graduation, I shifted focus to a field with even more complicated systems to detangle: neuroscience, conducting a postdoc in Duke Neurobiology to develop a real-time neural analysis platform.

 Outside of my research I enjoy reading, MMA, teaching my dogs new tricks, and dancing with my husband.